TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-genericagentfailure.md

 <!--issueDescription-->

-We have identified that your backup operation could not complete due to protection agent failure.
+We have identified that your backup operation could not complete due to protection agent failure
 <!--/issueDescription-->